wontCodeit/CollabPython/README.md

 # CollabPython
-For learning how to collaborate
+For learning how to collaborate.